nfadili/swapi-assignment/README.md

 ### Running

 The root of this project contains a `package.json` that defines the app and api as workspaces.
-You can run everything from the root like so:
+You must first install dependencies with `npm install`.
+You can then run everything from the root like so:

 -   `npm start -w app`
 -   `npm start -w api`

+Once the app and api are running, visit http://localhost:3000